divya-m-s/SF_LidarObstacleDetection/README.md

 # SFND Lidar Obstacle Detection

-Implement Obstacle detection on real point cloud data from a lidar PointCloudLibrary is used for general data handling and initial testing.
+Implement Obstacle detection on real point cloud data from a lidar sensor.
+PointCloudLibrary is used for general data handling and initial testing.
 Scope of development includes
 - PCD filtering, to reduce computational cost ensuring sufficient data quality